kostasc96/Car-Movement-in-Voronoi-diagram/README.md

 # Car-Movement-in-Voronoi-diagram
+Printing cells of the Voronoi diagram that the car has visited

 CGAL library used

-Task: Print cells of the Voronoi diagram that the car has visited